python-discord/branding/events/README.md

 ## Event directory structure

-In order for an event directory to be valid, it has to contain the following assets.
+For an event directory to be valid, it has to contain the following assets.

 ### `meta.md`